dannythorne/MakingMinecraft_Take02/README.md

 [Back to TOC](#toc)
 ### Blocks

-We will make a block prefab, add a script to it, and add a material to it.
+We will now make a block that disappears when clicked on.
-Explanations of prefabs, scripts, and materials are provided below as encountered (TODO).

 #### Making a Block Prefab